elliotchance/sshtunnel/README.md

    // The destination host and port of the actual server.
    "dqrsdfdssdfx.us-east-1.redshift.amazonaws.com:5439",

+   // The local port you want to bind the remote port to.
+   // Specifying "0" will lead to a random port.
+   "8443",
 )

 // You can provide a logger for debugging, or remove this line to